-- SCOR determines the exposure of the EBS items exposed to risk using the economic characteristics of its portfolio - SCOR analyses each risk category into a number of risk factors and generates probability distributions for each of these risk factors, using its own experience and expertise applied to internal, external and market data - SCOR uses Monte-Carlo simulation techniques to produce the full probability distribution forecast for each risk category.
-The risk factor distributions are applied to the exposures to generate the changes in the EBS for a large number of simulations.
+- SCOR determines the exposure of the economic balance sheet items exposed to risk using the economic characteristics of its portfolio. - SCOR analyses each risk category into a number of risk factors and generates probability distributions for each of these risk factors, using its own experience and expertise applied to internal, external and market data.

+SCOR uses Monte-Carlo simulation techniques to produce the full probability distribution forecast for each risk category.